The Wizard Of Plays

 Alongside drama and research-oriented writings, he also showed his skill in composing TV-plays, dialogue of films and direction of stage theatre.
 Some film made based on the stories of his plays.
 For example, film-maker Morshedul Islam made a film in 1994 based on Chaka and Abu Sayeed in 2001 on Kittankhola.

 Dramatist Selim Al Deen was an exponent of dualistic dualism theory of art, the fusion theory, and new ethnic theory.
 Because of his extraordinary contributions to Bangla drama, he was accorded receptions and awarded prizes including national awards at home and abroad.
 Notable prizes: Bangla Academy Literary Prize, National Film Award, Nandikar Purashkar, Best Television Dramatist, Khalekdad Literary Prize, National Film Award, Ekushey Padak, Alakta Sahitya Purashkar.
 He died on January 14 in 2008.

-August 18 marked the 70th birth anniversary of Selim Al Deen.
+January 14 marked the 12th death anniversary of Selim Al Deen.